-- Glucose-6-phosphate dehydrogenase (G6PD) deficiency—Hydroxychloroquine may cause serious blood side effects in patients with this deficiency
+- Glucose-6-phosphate dehydrogenase (G6PD) deficiency—May cause hemolytic anemia in patients with this condition.

-Proper Use of hydroxychloroquine
+Proper use of hydroxychloroquine

 For patients taking hydroxychloroquine to prevent malaria:

-- Your doctor may want you to start taking hydroxychloroquine 1 to 2 weeks before you travel to an area where there is a chance of getting malaria.
+- Your doctor may want you to start taking hydroxychloroquine 2 weeks before you travel to an area where there is a chance of getting malaria.
 This will help you to see how you react to the medicine.
 Also, it will allow time for your doctor to change to another medicine if you have a reaction to hydroxychloroquine.

-- Also, you should keep taking hydroxychloroquine while you are in the area and for 4 to 6 weeks after you leave the area.
+- Also, you should keep taking hydroxychloroquine while you are in the area and for 4 weeks after you leave the area.
 No medicine will protect you completely from malaria.
 However, to protect you as completely as possible, it is important to keep taking hydroxychloroquine for the full time your doctor ordered.
 Also, if fever develops during your travels or within 2 months after you leave the area, check with your doctor immediately.

 The dose of hydroxychloroquine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of hydroxychloroquine.
 If your dose is different, do not change it unless your doctor tells you to do so.